Marjorie Cottle

 Marjorie Cottle (5 September 1900 – 17 July 1987) was an English works supported motorcycle trials rider.
 She was one of Britain's best-known motorcyclists in the 1920s and 1930s.
-She competed regularly in reliability trials and was considered to be one of the best riders in the country – male or female.
+She competed regularly in reliability trials and was considered to be one of the best riders in the country, male or female.
 Her greatest success was the International Six Days Trial of 1927, in which the British Ladies' Team won the International Silver Vase.
 That year the trial was held in the Lake District, and attracted a large number of competitors.
 She was described as the "most famous girl rider in the world".

 Early life

 Marjorie Cottle was born in Seacombe, Wallasey, Cheshire, on 5 September 1900 to Emily and William Cottle.
 She had a younger sister Eileen, and her father William, a manage of a confectionary factory was a keen motorcyclist.
 As soon as she could legally ride, at the age of 14, she persuaded her father to let her have a motorcycle.
 He acquired a pre World War 1 Premier from a scrapyard and Marjorie had to rebuild it before she could ride it.
-When she had proved her ability to ride and keep the motorcycle running her father gave her a Calthorpe which she later sold at profit in order to buy an ex WD Triumph 500cc.
+When she had proved her ability to ride and keep the motorcycle running her father gave her a Calthorpe which she later sold at profit in order to buy an ex WD Triumph 500 cc.